J-tt/ardupilot_wiki/dev/source/docs/making-a-mavlink-wifi-bridge-using-the-raspberry-pi.rst

 .. image:: ../images/mp_connecting_enter_remote_port.png
     :target: ../_images/mp_connecting_enter_remote_port.png

-Using APM Planner -- TBD
+Using APM Planner
 ------------------------

+(Tested on v2.0.25-rc1)
+If you haven't enabled advance mode already, it can be enabled via file > Advanced Mode

+To connect go to Communication

 Using a Tablet -- TBD
 ---------------------